awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpc.md

 ### VPC<a name="aws-resource-ec2-vpc--examples--VPC"></a>

-The following example specifies a VPC\.
+The following example specifies a VPC with an IPv4 address\.
+For an example with IPv6 enabled, see [Creating an IPv6 enabled VPC](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-cidr.html#intrinsic-function-reference-cidr-example2)\.

 #### JSON<a name="aws-resource-ec2-vpc--examples--VPC--json"></a>